xurgepog/platformer/mechanics/movement/basics.md

 - Jumping will allow the player to ascend for a fixed height, then fall back down.

 ## Break Down
+### Left and Right walking
+- Trigger: 'A' and 'D' keys.
+- Behaviour: For now, move left or right at a fixed velocity.

 ## Psuedocode
+### Left and Right walking
+- On 'A' press set player velocity to -speed
+- On 'D' press set player velocity to speed